-Hospice and Palliative Medicine (HPM) Fellowship
+Hospice + Palliative Medicine Fellowship

-The Tufts Medical Center Hospice and Palliative Medicine (HPM) Fellowship accepts applicants who have completed any of the accredited primary residencies.
 Located in the heart of Chinatown, Tufts MC serves a population from China and other southeast Asian countries with their own language and culture in approaching serious illness and end of life.
 The fellow will encounter innovative clinical models for delivering palliative care, with a focus on the impact of cultural differences on medical decision-making among the seriously ill.
 We seek a fellow wishing to learn the clinical skills in a warm, welcoming environment that invites curiosity and kindness.

 Rotations include:

-- 4 months of inpatient consultation at Tufts Medical Center in Boston, MA
+• 4 months of inpatient consultation at Tufts Medical Center in Boston, MA

-- 2 months of inpatient consultation at VA Boston
+• 2 months of inpatient consultation at VA Boston

-- ½ day/week of longitudinal clinic and 2 weeklong clinic immersion experiences
+• ½ day/week of longitudinal clinic and 2 weeklong clinic immersion experiences

-- 2 months of home hospice (includes home visits and long-term care visits)
+• 2 months of home hospice (includes home visits and long-term care visits)

-- 1 month of inpatient hospice at our affiliated inpatient hospice house
+• 1 month of inpatient hospice at our affiliated inpatient hospice house

-- 1 month of long-term care
+• 1 month of long-term care

-- 2 weeks of pediatric experience at New England Pediatric Care
+• 2 weeks of pediatric experience at New England Pediatric Care

-- 6 weeks of elective time
+• 6 weeks of elective time

 Palliative Care is a growing service and specialization in the medical community.
 We are dedicated to providing training to further the field and enable clinicians to provide optimal care for patients living with serious illness.